M3ICRO: Machine Learning-Enabled Compact Photonic Tensor Core based on PRogrammable Multi-Operand Multimode Interference: Introduction

 \section{Introduction}

-Integrated photonics has emerged as a promising technology for high-performance and energy-efficient computing, particularly in computation-intensive artificial intelligence (AI) applications~\cite{NP_NATURE2017_Shen,NP_PIEEE2020_Cheng, NP_Nature2020_Wetzstein, NP_NaturePhotonics2021_Shastri,NP_Nature2021_Xu, NP_Nature2021_Feldmann}.
-Photonic tensor cores (PTCs) have been developed using standard optical components to enable matrix multiplication in the analog domain at the speed of light.
-However, concerns regarding area efficiency and scalability arise due to the large number of bulky components used in existing PTC designs, shown in Fig.~\ref{fig:Overview} Based on matrix decomposition, general matrix multiplication (GEMM), i.e., universal linear operations, can be mapped to cascaded Mach-Zehnder interferometer (MZI) arrays~\cite{NP_NATURE2017_Shen}.
+Photonic computing has emerged as a promising technology for high-performance and energy-efficient computing, particularly in computation-intensive artificial intelligence (AI) applications~\cite{NP_NATURE2017_Shen,NP_PIEEE2020_Cheng, NP_Nature2020_Wetzstein, NP_NaturePhotonics2021_Shastri,NP_Nature2021_Xu, NP_Nature2021_Feldmann,NP_NatureElectronics2021_Huang,NP_NatureComm2023_Bai, NP_NatureComm2023_Fu,NP_NaturePhotonics2021_Zhou}.
+Photonic tensor cores (PTCs) have been developed using standard optical components to enable matrix multiplication in the analog domain at the speed of light, including free-space diffractive designs~\cite{NP_NaturePhotonics2021_Zhou} and integrated photonic circuit-based designs~\cite{NP_NATURE2017_Shen,NP_Nature2021_Xu,NP_NatureElectronics2021_Huang,NP_NatureComm2023_Bai}.
+However, concerns regarding area efficiency and scalability arise due to the large number of bulky components used in existing PTC designs, shown in Fig.~\ref{fig:Overview}(a-d).
+Based on matrix decomposition, general matrix multiplication (GEMM), i.e., universal linear operations, can be mapped to cascaded Mach-Zehnder interferometer (MZI) arrays~\cite{NP_NATURE2017_Shen}.
 The large number of bulky MZIs used in the tensor core raises concerns about area efficiency and scalability.
-Efforts have been made to reduce the circuit footprint through approaches such as butterfly-style photonic mesh~\cite{NP_ASPDAC2020_Gu, NP_TCAD2022_Gu, NP_ACSPhotonics2022_Feng} with logarithmic network depth, automatically searched circuit topologies~\cite{NP_DAC2022_Gu}, low-rank MZI arrays~\cite{NP_APLPhotonics2021_Xiao}.
+Efforts have been made to reduce the circuit footprint through approaches such as butterfly-style photonic mesh~\cite{NP_ASPDAC2020_Gu, NP_TCAD2022_Gu, NP_ACSPhotonics2022_Feng} with logarithmic network depth, automatically searched circuit topologies~\cite{NP_DAC2022_Gu}, and low-rank MZI arrays~\cite{NP_APLPhotonics2021_Xiao}.
+There are also integrated diffractive optical neural networks (DONNs) that leverages on-chip diffractive components for high-parallelism computing~\cite{NP_NatureComm2022_Zhu, NP_NatureComm2023_Fu, NP_NatureComm2022_Wang}.
 Besides, incoherent PTCs based on micro-ring resonator (MRR) weight banks~\cite{NP_SciRep2017_Tait, NP_DATE2019_Liu, NP_ISVLSI2022_Sunny,NP_DAC2021_Febin}, phase-change material (PCM) crossbar arrays~\cite{NP_APR2020_Miscuglio,NP_Nature2021_Feldmann}, and frequency micro-comb~\cite{} have been proposed for compact GEMM using multiple wavelengths.
 However, the above works are based on standard components designed for optical communications.
 Their compute density is still limited by approximately one multiply-accumulate (MAC) per device, which intrinsically limits their scalability and efficiency.